 Acrylic mohair wraps, ooh, they create horrible looking pills that look like wet afros.
 I use a rubble glove to brush them one way, pick off the big ones, and then use an iron to press them down.
 The results are enough to make me happy.
 Cashmere, wool, take the time and use a shaver.
 Whatever method you use, be gentle.
 You are pulling out hair.

 The shaver I have not used, I like that it has coils so I am going to try it out.
 We shall see.
+New note: I got it, not impressed at all.
+I will have to think of another use for it.

 As Bugs Bunny was famous for saying, that's all folks!
 Many blessings to you all.